-On , 2016, Intrexon's board of directors authorized the Distribution to Intrexon's shareholders of an aggregate of shares of AquaBounty's common stock on or about , the Distribution Date, prior to adjustment for the Reverse Stock Split.
-The Distribution will be effected by Intrexon as a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., [5]:00 PM, New York City time) on , the Record Date.
+On December 28, 2016, Intrexon's board of directors authorized the Distribution to Intrexon's shareholders of an aggregate of 53,296,710 shares of AquaBounty's common stock on or about January 18, 2017, the Distribution Date, prior to adjustment for the Reverse Stock Split.
+The Distribution will be effected by Intrexon as a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., 5:00 PM, New York City time) on January 9, 2017, the Record Date.
 The Distribution is subject to the conditions described below under "-Conditions to the Distribution."

-Each of Intrexon's shareholder will receive shares of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds, prior to adjustment for the Reverse Stock Split.
+Each of Intrexon's shareholder will receive a fraction of a share of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds, prior to adjustment for the Reverse Stock Split.
+Intrexon currently estimates that it will have approximately 118,688,689 shares outstanding on the Record Date.
+Based on that assumption, each of Intrexon's shareholders who held shares on the Record Date would receive, prior to adjustment for the Reverse Stock Split, approximately 0.449 shares of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds as of the Record Date.
 You will not be required to pay any cash or other consideration for the shares of AquaBounty common stock distributed to you or to surrender or exchange your shares of Intrexon common stock to receive the dividend of AquaBounty common stock.
 The Distribution will not affect the number of outstanding shares of Intrexon common stock held by any shareholder, nor will it affect the rights of holders of Intrexon common stock.
 No vote of Intrexon shareholders is required or sought in connection with the Distribution, and Intrexon shareholders will have no appraisal rights in connection with the Distribution.